Career Planning starts with a Life Plan

-There are three facets to a successful job search: knowing the market, knowing the process, and knowing yourself.
+There are three facets to a successful job search:

 Knowing yourself is the most important.
 So before you begin the job search process, it's a smart strategy to spend some time getting things in order.
 Take assessments, work on your resume, your purpose statement, your elevator pitch.

 Get to know the process and strategies.
 Get job search documents in order.
 Go to career fairs.
 Build your brand.
 Start building your professional wardrobe.

 Stay abreast of the market by scanning job postings (for the next job you want, and the ones you want into the future).
 And conduct informational interviews.
 These are where you ask to buy someone coffee so that you can learn more about their company or industry.

 Virtually all of the course content on this website is designed to help you get to know yourself, the process of a successful job search, or the market.